mn7216/Arma2Autosplit/README.md

 There is no reset condition implemented yet, so make sure to reset manually and/or have the timer on 0.00 before attempting

+This autosplitter is still experimental, don't use it unless you're willing to take a chance of runs not being recorded correctly

 # To do:

 -Automatically detect level